julianthome/joanaudit/README.md

 main configuration file).
 * modules/ : The Joana submodule

-# Installation and Configuration
+# Configuration

-Thie JoanAudit binary can be obtained from [here](https://www.dropbox.com/s/3dtkjzwu4ffa7cv/joanaudit.zip?dl=1) The configuration parts consists of several parts.
+This section explains the JoanAudit configuration file.
+The default configuration should be sufficient for the majority of use cases.
+For the purpose of tailoring JoanAudit to the application under test, one might want to add sources, sinks and declassifiers (sanitization functions) to their respective configuration files (`sources.xml`, `sinks.xml` and `declassifiers.xml`).
 The following XML file illustrates the different sections.

 ``` xml
 <!-- config.xml -->